RaphCodec/airflow-azure-starter/README.md

 ![alt text](images/client_secret.jpg)

-7. Once the secret is created immediately copy the Value (you won't be able to copy it later) of the secret and go the KeyVault.
-In your Keyvault, create a new secret called AAD-CLIENT-SECRET and paste the client secret value that you just copied in the Secret Value Section
+7. Once the secret is created immediately copy the Value (you won't be able to copy it later) of the secret and go to the KeyVault.
+In your KeyVault, create a new secret called AAD-CLIENT-SECRET and paste the client secret value that you just copied in the Secret Value Section

 8. Next Go back to your app and click on "App Roles"